All Episodes

 And Clinton has done very well by this connection.

-According to knowledgeable sources, Clinton and his massage parlor and library have pocketed much as $30 million from the UAE, including his consulting deal on the UAE Dubai World Ports deal.
+According to knowledgeable sources, Clinton and his massage parlor and library have pocketed as much as $30 million from the UAE, including his consulting deal on the UAE-Dubai World Ports Deal.

 Now, this is interesting because here it's back in the news that Clinton did consult.

-After he consulted Hillary, his wife comes out, takes the exact opposite position on the ports deal, and then Clinton has to be told in public by Hillary to shut up that he's got to coordinate anything he says in the future with her so that they don't appear at odds.
+And then Clinton has to be told in public by Hillary to shut up, that he's got to coordinate anything he says in the future with her so that they don't appear at odds.

-But I mean, but here it is back then.
+But I mean, but here it is back that he did consult.

 He denied it.

-I mean, I I knew they wanted a ports deal.
+I mean, I knew they wanted a porch deal.

 They go for that.